 For example, it is said that the word “set” in English has 464 definitions in the Oxford English Dictionary.
 Would we count a word with multiple definitions as one single word, or would we count each definition has an individual word?
 And what about phrasal verbs, such as “set up,” “set about,” “set apart,” and so on?
 Or what about so-called open compound words like “hot dog,” “ice cream,” and “real estate”?
 Lastly, if you consider the plural and singular forms of words, different verb conjugations, together with different endings, prefixes and suffixes, you will quickly understand the difficulty in counting the number of words in a language.

 So the question really should be: Do you know how many words there are in your language’s largest dictionary?
-Well, since I wanted to get a rough idea of the number of words in some of the world’s major languages, and compare this number to the average number used 90 to 95% of the time in everyday life and in common news articles, this is a question I spent quite a bit of time searching answers for.
+Since I wanted to get a rough idea of the number of words in some of the world’s major languages, and compare this number to the average number used 90 to 95% of the time in everyday life and in common news articles, this is a question I spent quite a bit of time searching answers for.
 And I’m sure you are curious too.

 As I said before, many language learners wonder the number of words they will have to learn before gaining intermediate or advanced fluency in a given foreign language, and I will answer that question a bit later on in this article.
 So after doing quite a bit of research, I did manage to find the number of words the major dictionaries of the world’s major languages, numbers which you will find in part 2 of this post.
 But hey, don’t stop reading here, because I have some other important stuff to discuss!